-DRUMDERG WIND FARM COMMUNITY BENEFIT FUND
+SCOTTISH HYDRO DRUMDERG COMMUNITY FUND

-The fund is provided by the developers of the Drumderg Wind Farm, Scottish and Southern Energy, for the benefit of residents in the geographic areas represented by Community Councils of Alyth and Mount Blair, £64,000 will be available annually.
+The fund is provided by the developers of the Drumderg Wind Farm, Scottish and Southern Energy, for the benefit of residents in the geographic areas represented by Community Councils of Alyth and Mount Blair, £80,000 will be available annually.

 Micro Grants - Mount Blair Community Council

-Mount Blair Community Council is administering micro grants of up to £250.
+Mount Blair Community Council is administering micro grants of up to £500.
 Groups or individuals based in the area, looking to carry out an activity etc which will be of demonstrable benefit to the local community are eligible to apply.
 Micro grants are available for e.g. purchase of equipment, mini-bus hire, venue hire etc. Grant funding of any request will be subject to the availability of funds, and to the agreement of the Community Council.

-Philip Moston, Treasurer, Mount Blair Community Council
+Mount Blair Community Council

 Briefly out lining the reason for the grant request, the amount requested, who will benefit from the grant funding and how this will be of benefit to the local community and (if appropriate) where the balance of funding is expected to come from.